-Most of our guide trips start at Thornton and so we usually suggest meeting about 15-30 mins before the scheduled start time.
+We suggest meeting up 15-30 mins before the scheduled start time.
+Please confirm this with us via phone in the days leading up to your trip.
 Full days and late afternoon sessions can see us ending well after dark.
 This can make for a very late departure when fishing in high-summer, and an after midnight arrival home if you are traveling the two hours back to Melbourne.

 Please let us know when you book your trip if you need a shorter day or earlier start time.
-Please remind your guide of any time restrictions on the day of the trip, so that he can choose an appropriate stretch the river/activity that will work with your schedule.
+Please remind your guide of any time restrictions on the day of the trip, so that he can choose an appropriate stretch of river/activity, that will align with your schedule.

-For trips to the Swampy, Mitta Mitta and over destinations, your guide will discuss the meeting arrangements with you beforehand.
+We will organise the meeting time and place with you in the days leading up to your booking.
+For trips to the Swampy, Mitta Mitta and over destinations, your guide will discuss the meeting arrangements with you well in advance.
 For the Swampy we mostly meet at Khancoban Lakes Resort (caravan park) or below the dam wall at Khancoban Pondage/Swampy Plains river.
 For the Mitta Mitta the main meeting point is Eskdale Hotel.